Google Pixel 9 vs. Pixel 8: Which should you buy?

 ColorsObsidian, Porcelain, Wintergreen, PeonyObsidian, Hazel, Mint

-I'll have to test that on the Pixel 9, but I'm positive Google hasn't changed anything in this area.
 Another issue with Google's devices is that they continue to come with just 128GB of storage; this was a big issue last year, and nothing's changed on the Pixel 9.
-While every other brand now has 256GB of storage as standard in this category, Google still offers a paltry 128GB variant, and that just isn't enough in 2024.
+While every other brand now has 256GB of storage as standard in this category, Google still offers a paltry 128GB variant, which isn't enough in 2024.

-There isn't much to fault with the Pixel 8 in this regard, but the bigger battery and 45W charging tech gives the Pixel 9 an edge.
-On that note, the Pixel 9 also gets a new 48MP wide-angle lens at the back, and that should take better photos.
+There isn't much to fault with the Pixel 8 in this regard, but the smaller 4,575mAh battery and 45W charging tech give the Pixel 9 an edge with a 4,700mAh battery.
+On that note, the Pixel 9 also has a new 48MP wide-angle lens at the back, which allows better photos to be taken.
 Cameras have always been the biggest reason to buy Pixels in the past, and I'll update this post once I've pitted the Pixel 9 against last year's offering.

 Google Pixel 9 vs. Pixel 8: Software